-News Center > Regulators Approve Entergy Louisiana’s Plan to Buy Proposed Power Plant
+News Release > Regulators Approve Entergy Louisiana’s Plan to Buy Proposed Power Plant

 Regulators Approve Entergy Louisiana’s Plan to Buy Proposed Power Plant